JunesiPhone/FrontPage/README.md

 Applies a WKWebview to the homescreen.
 Along with the webview, it calls code within the html to supply iOS info such as battery, music, apps, switcher, signal, wifi, notifications, and other info.

+This allows anyone to remake the entire springboard in a webpage type fashion getting rid of the stock grid look that iOS has had since the beginning.

 Note: FrontPage's source code is provided for reference purposes only.
 Modification and redistribution are *not* permitted.

 iOS to WebView Calls